Oak trees require trimming from time to time to maintain good form and health, as well as keeping them out of power lines and off buildings.

 Oaktree removal much like trimming will largely depend on the size of the tree being removed.
 Other factors such as tree location and time of year come into play also.

-The cost of oak tree removal is always cheaper in the winter as there is a lot less work on for tree services, and they bid lower prices to win work.
+The cost of oak tree removal is always cheaper in the winter as there is a lot less work for tree services, and they bid lower prices to win work.

 I recommend reading our oak tree removal cost guide for more information on removal costs by size.